 Taman Negeri Rompin (TNR) is accessible by car and located approximately 30 minutes from Kuala Rompin and 1 hour from Mersing.
 The junction turn off to TNR is located at Kampung Selendang.
 Vehicular access is available all the way by tarmac road into Kinchin Base Camp.
 However long and heavy vehicles should exercise caution when traveling into TNR due to narrow roads and steep gradients.
 There are many activities from guided to non guided that visitors can do here.
 For guided activities, pre-booking is required, visitors may call or email as the following details below: TNRP operation hours are from 9:00 AM to 4:00 PM and open every day to the public unless stated otherwise.

 - There are many other water activities that you can try, like river rafting and water abseiling.

-Mahkota Waterfall is a 50 metre-high mesmerising waterfall located in the Endau-Rompin State Park.
-Visitor from the base camp will have to trek about 45 minutes to reach the waterfall.
+- Mahkota Waterfall is a 50 meter-high mesmerizing waterfall located in the Endau-Rompin State Park.
+Visitors from the base camp will have to trek about 45 minutes to reach the waterfall.

 - There is a very unique cave in the middle of the waterfall called Kelapa Gading Cave, which is 25 meters high.
 It is a perfect spot to swim and picnic.

 - TNRP Kayaking & Swimming